georgejieh/chicago_WNV_study/README.md

 # West Nile Virus Prediction in Chicago

 ## Project Overview
-This project focuses on analyzing and predicting the prevalence of the West Nile Virus (WNV) in Chicago based on historical mosquito trapping data.
-The aim is to gain insights into factors influencing WNV spread and to develop predictive models to assist in public health planning and mosquito control efforts.
+This project delves into the analysis and prediction of West Nile Virus (WNV) prevalence in Chicago, utilizing historical mosquito trapping data.
+The goal is to uncover the key factors influencing the spread of WNV and create predictive models that can aid public health planning and mosquito control initiatives.

 ## Data Source
-The dataset used in this project is provided by the City of Chicago, tracking mosquito data from 2008 to 2019.
-It includes information about mosquito counts, types of traps used, presence of West Nile Virus, and geographical coordinates of traps.
+The primary dataset for this study is sourced from the City of Chicago, comprising mosquito data spanning from 2008 to 2019.
+It encompasses diverse aspects such as mosquito counts, trap types, WNV presence, and geographical data.

 ## Objectives
-- Conduct a thorough Exploratory Data Analysis (EDA) to understand the dataset and identify key patterns.
+- Conduct an in-depth Exploratory Data Analysis (EDA) to decode the dataset and highlight significant patterns.
-- Develop predictive models to forecast the occurrence of West Nile Virus based on environmental and mosquito trap data (in progress).
+- Develop models to predict West Nile Virus occurrences, integrating environmental data and mosquito trap information (ongoing).

 ## Exploratory Data Analysis (EDA)
 ### Data Cleaning and Preprocessing
-- Converted the 'Date' column to a datetime format.
+- The 'Date' column was transformed into a datetime format for better analysis.
-- Handled missing values in 'Latitude' and 'Longitude' columns, especially for observations related to specific locations like O'Hare Airport.
+- Addressed missing values in 'Latitude' and 'Longitude', especially for specific locations like O'Hare Airport.

-### Key Findings
+### Key Insights
-- **Temporal Trends**: Observed higher mosquito activity in the latter half of the year, with August being the peak month.
+- **Temporal Patterns**: Higher mosquito activity was noted in the second half of the year, peaking in August.
-- **Species Analysis**: Identified Culex Pipiens and Culex Restuans as species more susceptible to WNV.
+- **Species Analysis**: Culex Pipiens and Culex Restuans species demonstrated a higher susceptibility to WNV.
-- **Trap Efficiency**: Gravid traps were the most commonly used, but Sentinel and CDC traps showed higher efficacy in capturing mosquitoes.
+- **Trap Effectiveness**: While Gravid traps were most commonly used, Sentinel and CDC traps proved more efficient in capturing mosquitoes.
-- **Temperature Correlation**: Found a general correlation between warmer temperatures and increased WNV positive cases, though with yearly variations.
+- **Temperature Influence**: A general correlation was observed between increased temperatures and WNV positive cases, albeit with annual variations.

 ### Visualizations
-- Histograms, box plots, and time series plots to illustrate mosquito counts, trap efficiencies, and temporal trends.
+- Utilized histograms, box plots, and time series graphs to depict mosquito counts, trap effectiveness, and time-related trends.
-- Dual-axis plots to show the relationship between average temperature and WNV positive cases.
+- Employed dual-axis plots to correlate average temperatures with the frequency of WNV positive cases.

-## Prediction Models (In Progress)
+## Model Building

+### Linear Regression
+The linear regression model aimed at predicting mosquito numbers, yielding an MSE of 169.67 and an R-squared value of 0.07.
+Adjustments for multicollinearity led to slight improvements, with an MSE of 173.43 and R-squared of 0.05.
+The model faced challenges such as low explanatory power and multicollinearity, particularly with binary variables.

+### Logistic Regression
+The logistic regression model, designed to predict WNV presence, achieved an accuracy of around 81%.
+It was more adept at predicting the absence rather than the presence of WNV.
+Despite modifications and variable adjustments, the model's accuracy remained consistent, emphasizing the need for more comprehensive data for prediction.

+### Model Limitations
+- **Linear Regression**: Faced issues like low explanatory power and multicollinearity, underscoring the complexity of predicting mosquito numbers based solely on available variables.
+- **Logistic Regression**: Although reaching an accuracy of 81%, the model's effectiveness in predicting true positives (WNV presence) was limited.
+The need for more diverse data, including climate and broader trap types, was evident.

+### Ongoing Efforts
+- Refining the models by incorporating additional relevant variables and data sources.
+- Exploring advanced modeling techniques to enhance predictive accuracy.

+## Conclusion
+The exploratory data analysis provided valuable insights into the factors influencing mosquito populations and WNV spread in Chicago.
+The prediction models, while facing limitations, offered a foundational understanding of the complex relationships involved.
+Ongoing efforts aim to refine these models for more accurate predictions, ultimately contributing to effective public health strategies against WNV.